Dozent: Hartmut Rastalsky; 3214 MLB; 647-0404 (Büro)/929-0628 (zu Hause)

 - Please explain all absences, in advance if possible.
 Excused absences count as half an "absence hour," i.e. for example 8 excused absences + 2 unexcused absences = 6 "absence hours."

 - Absences for the following reasons will generally be excused: medical, psychological or family issues, family events such as weddings, baptisms or graduations, job interviews, trips for musical performances, debates or athletic events in which you are participating, etc.

 - Absences for the following reasons will generally be unexcused (but please still tell your instructor what's going on, so s/he won't think you've stopped caring!): oversleeping, hangovers, studying or completing work for another class, fraternity or sorority events, trips to attend concerts or athletic events, family trips, etc.

 Respectful Classroom Environment

 This class really depends on all of us being comfortable interacting informally with each other, experimenting with the language, taking risks, and being playful.
 That means that what is important in every college classroom is especially important for us: that it should be a comfortable environment in which everyone feels welcome and respected.
 That means thinking about the things we say, not perpetuating stereotypes, and apologizing if you said something you didn't mean.
-It also means that I really want you to let me know, in class or outside of class, in person or via email, if something happens in class that makes you uncomfortable, so that we can talk about how to make things better.
+It also means that I really want you to let me know, in class or outside of class, in person or via email, if something happens in class that makes you uncomfortable - or if you believe your own words or actions have made someone else in the class feel uncomfortable - so that we can talk about how to make things better.
 If in doubt, please say something: I will always be happy to hear from you.